-Since the early 1900s, the Federal Government has been providing food and nutrition guidance to Americans.
-The report, America's Eating Habits: Changes and Consequences, discusses the history of Federal dietary recommendations, the public's awareness of these recommendations, and the influence of information channels, such as advertising, health claims, and nutritional knowledge on dietary outcomes.
-See:America's Eating Habits: Changes and Consequences
+Since the early 1900s, the Federal Government has provided food and nutrition guidance to people living in the United States.
+The ERS report, America's Eating Habits: Changes and Consequences, discusses the history of Federal dietary recommendations, public awareness of the recommendations, and how information channels like advertising and health claims influence dietary outcomes.America's Eating Habits: Changes and Consequences

-Some claims are mandatory—country-of-origin labels are required for some foods, but most are used voluntarily, under varying degrees of government involvement.
-For example, food producers can label their products as organic if their production practices are certified as meeting USDA’s comprehensive regulatory requirements for environmental stewardship.
-The Food and Drug Administration (FDA) regulates which nutrition- and health-related claims can be made.
-Food can be labeled as natural as long the producer asserts that the food was minimally processed and does not contain artificial ingredients.
-Some claims, such as made without genetically-engineered ingredients, are not regulated.
+Some claims are mandatory, like requiring country-of-origin labels for some foods.
+However, most labels are used voluntarily with varying degrees of Government involvement.
+For example, food producers can label their products “organic,” if their production practices are certified as meeting USDA’s complete regulatory requirements for environmental stewardship.
+The FDA regulates which nutrition- and health-related claims can be made.
+Food can be labeled as “natural” as long the producer states the food was minimally processed and does not contain artificial ingredients.
+Some claims, such as “made without genetically-engineered ingredients,” are not Federally regulated.